WHAT CAUSES DOWN SYNDROME?

-Down syndrome is caused by a duplication of all or part of chromosome 21, making three copies of the chromosome rather than the usual two copies.
+Down syndrome is a medical problem caused by having an extra copy of all or part of chromosome 21, making three copies of the chromosome rather than the usual two copies.
 Down syndrome is also called trisomy 21.
-The extra genetic material leads to certain physical changes in persons with Down syndrome.

-Individuals with Down syndrome are at increased risk for a variety of eye and vision disorders.
-Fortunately, many of these eye problems can be treated, especially if discovered at an early age.
-The quality of life can be further enhanced by the proper assessment and correction of eye problems.
+People with Down syndrome are at a higher risk for having a variety of eye and vision problems.
+Fortunately, many of these eye problems can be treated, especially if found at an early age.
 The most common eye findings include:

-- Strabismus - Between 20% and 60% of individuals with Down syndrome have eyes that are misaligned (strabismus).
-Esotropia (eyes that drift in) is most common while exotropia (eyes that drift out) occurs less frequently.
-Strabismus may be treated with glasses, patching and/or eye muscle surgery.
+- Strabismus - Between 20% and 60% of those with Down syndrome have eyes that are not straight (strabismus).
+Esotropia (eyes that drift inward toward the nose) is more common than exotropia (eyes that drift outward towards the ears).
+Strabismus may be treated with glasses and sometimes eye muscle surgery.

-- Keratoconus - A cone shaped distortion of the cornea (front layer of the eye), occurs in up to 30% of those with Down syndrome.
+- Keratoconus - A cone shaped curve in the cornea (front layer of the eye), occurs at a higher rate in teens and adults with Down syndrome.
 Keratoconus is usually diagnosed around puberty and should be monitored regularly.
-Blurred vision, corneal thinning, or corneal haze may result from keratoconus.
-Keratoconus is worsened by eye rubbing; therefore, eye rubbing should be discouraged.
+It can cause blurred vision and may need different treatments, including glasses, contact lenses, and surgery.
+Keratoconus is worsened by eye rubbing; so eye rubbing should be discouraged.

-- Cataracts - There is an increased incidence of congenital cataracts (present at birth) as well as acquired cataracts (develop later).
-The cataracts may progress slowly and should be monitored regularly, with surgical treatment performed when appropriate.
+- Cataracts - There is an increased risk of cataracts that are present at birth or that may develop over time.
+The cataracts may get worse slowly and should be monitored regularly, with surgery performed when needed.

-- Glaucoma- There is an increased risk of infantile glaucoma (elevated pressure within the eye).
+- Glaucoma- There is an increased risk of glaucoma (high pressure in the eye) in infants with Down Syndrome.

-- Blepharitis - Inflammation of the eyelids with redness at the edge of the lids and crusting around the lashes may occur and cause a feeling of dryness or burning.
-Treatment is with eyelid hygiene and topical antibiotics.
+- Blepharitis - Inflammation of the eyelids with redness at the edge of the lids and crusting around the eyelashes may occur and cause a feeling of dryness or burning.

-- Nystagmus - This is an involuntary “back-and-forth” movement or shaking of the eyes.
-It can affect vision to a mild or severe degree.
+- Nystagmus - This is a “back-and-forth” movement or shaking of the eyes.
+It can affect vision.